KenVanHoeylandt/Advent-of-Code-2017/README.md

-# Advent of Code Kotlin Bootstrap
+# Advent of Code 2017

 ## Introduction